Kurento/kurento-tutorial-java/kurento-crowddetector/README.md

 kurento-crowddetector
 =====================

-Kurento Java Tutorial: WebRTC in loopback with chroma filter.
+Kurento Java Tutorial: WebRTC in mirror (loopback) with a crowd detector filter.
+This filter detects people agglomeration in video streams.

 Running this tutorial
 ---------------------